 - And a letter of recommendation from a co-worker/employer, counselor (religious or otherwise), nurse/doctor, or professor.
 The letter of recommendation should be emailed to FearlessScholarFoundation@gmail.com.

-Finalist will be notified by July 4th, 2017 and must submit the following items by August 1st, 2017 for final consideration:
+Finalist will be notified no later than September 20th, 2019 and must submit the following items by September 1st, 2019 for final consideration:

 - Confirmation of diagnosis from applicant’s oncologist,